Las Vegas, travel industry in uncharted territory amid pandemic

 Over the past several weeks, new safety procedures have been rolled out or announced by many airlines, including the major carriers serving McCarran.

-The airport’s five busiest carriers — Southwest Airlines, Spirit Airlines, Delta Air Lines, United Airlines and Frontier Airlines — are requiring or soon will begin to require passengers to wear a mask or face covering to board.
+The airport’s five busiest carriers — Southwest Airlines, Spirit Airlines, Delta Air Lines, United Airlines and Frontier Airlines — are requiring or soon will require passengers to wear a mask or face covering.

 “The health and safety of everyone flying Frontier is paramount and temperature screenings add an additional layer of protection for everyone onboard,” Frontier CEO Barry Biffle said in a statement.

-McCarran also has ramped up cleaning and sanitizing efforts, implemented social distancing guidelines and asked only ticketed passengers or those with airport business to go inside its terminals, Jones said.
+McCarran also has ramped up cleaning and sanitizing efforts, implemented social distancing guidelines and asked that only ticketed passengers or those with airport business go inside its terminals, Jones said.

 “The airport has been very aggressive in its cleaning processes, really since the beginning of this year,” Jones said.
 “We always take extra steps, such as increased cleanings during flu season, but with COVID-19 even more has been done, and will continue to be done.